 Of course.
 The Spanish music industry, in general, pays one of the highest rates, which is 21%.
 In any country that claims to support culture, that culture either pays no taxes or very little of it.
 Although Spain has reduced the taxes on film tickets to 8%, the music tax is still abnormally high.
 21% of your income is a lot for any company, especially when your margins are already so slim, and it makes the threshold for going pro much higher.

 On a political level, I believe Spain has been sinking into fascism for a while now, and it’s permeated into the culture.
 During the last 20 years, both the right and left-leaning political parties have insisted on deculturalizing people, dumbing them down through educational reforms, hyper-taxation on culture, incentivizing trash TV, etc. It’s a deliberate move that dis-empowers people and what we’re currently seeing with music is the result of that.

 I work with many African bands.
-Generally, these are what you could called “protest bands”, whose music is very politicised.
-For example, I worked with Chriss Ekhman to record a Sahrawi artist called Aziza Brahim, whose big on defending the rights of the Sahrawi people in Morroco and North Africa.
+Generally, these are protest bands whose music is very politicized.
+For example, I worked with Chriss Ekhman to record a Sahrawi artist called Aziza Brahim who’s big on defending the rights of the Sahrawi people in Morocco and North Africa.
 By the way, it’s not by chance that there’s hardly any music industry in Morroco.
 It’s because the government is deeply fascist and the king behaves like a dictator.
 You have whole areas where the Sahrawis live which have no roads or infrastructure.
 So bands out there have no support, since music and politics go hand in hand.
 So what I’m trying to say is that the more you deepen into this type of political model, the less cultural industries you can afford to support.
 It’s a given.